 Having a present mindset can help alleviate any stress you may have in your life.
 Being present in the now can be easier said than done, but it can, in fact, be done.

-It’s been said that if you have anxiety about things you wish you could have done, you’re stuck living in the past.
+You’ve heard it said that if you have anxiety about things you wish you could have done, you’re stuck living in the past.
 If you have anxiety about things that haven’t even happened yet, you’re too busy worrying yourself about the future.

-Living in the now and addressing things that you have power over at this very moment keeps you from wasting time and energy on things you can’t change.
-There are many things you can do to maintain a stress-free life but there are also many things you can do to prepare yourself for moments that are not as enjoyable.
+Living in the now and addressing things that you have power over at this very moment keeps you from wasting time and energy on the things you can’t change.
+There are many things you can do to maintain a stress-free life, but there are also many things you can do to prepare yourself for moments that are not as enjoyable.

 Make an Effort to be Healthy